Skip to content

 result

-Blocks until the Future is resolved and returns the object.
+Blocks until the Future resolves and returns the result.

 __await__